 The snappy green and red mitred conure is an exuberant, small-to-medium-sized parrot that loves to play and has the talent to become a good talker.
-This is a very active bird, curious about the world, comical, and eager to explore.
-But a mitred conure can also be somewhat temperamental and can be prone to nipping—and it will scream if denied the attention it wants and needs.
-This may not be a great bird for a beginner, an owner sensitive to noise, or for an apartment dweller with nearby neighbors.
-Some owners, however, use mitred conures as "watch birds" due to their piercingly loud alarm calls.
+It is a very active bird, curious about the world, comical, and eager to explore.
+It can also be somewhat temperamental and can be prone to nipping.
+It will scream if denied the attention it wants and needs.
+This may not be a great bird for a beginner, an owner sensitive to noise, or an apartment dweller with nearby neighbors.
+Like watchdogs, mitred conures are magnificent "watch birds" due to their piercingly loud alarm calls when approached by strangers.